niroshar/UsingGit/Using Git in GitBash.md

  $git commit -m "commiting the changes"

  * check again $git diff then nothing will be appear after commiting the changes made.

+ - Now you can go to your GitHub account and check it's been updated.